chef/license-acceptance/README.md

 There are bound to be other paths users follow to package, deploy and configure chef products.
 We will update these tools to support the new license requirements.
-Our criteria should be that users can accept the license for product(s) with the least amount of resistence possible while still ensuring they have gone through a positive license acceptance flow.
+Our criteria should be that users can accept the license for product(s) with the least amount of resistance possible while still ensuring they have gone through a positive license acceptance flow.

 ## License